 - Logging: the function of evaluating input, generating records and optionally sending them to one or more logs.

-- Event: a log record with operational significance.
+- Event: a summary of execution of an operation (unit of work).
 Often used for diagnostics and auditing, may have a specific code, often structured.

 In addition, there is a superset of logging known as tracing: